matheuslins/matheuslins/README.md

 Looking for anything interesting?
 Maybe you'll find here!

-- 🌱  I’m currently learning about clean architeture, clean code and algorithm
+- 🌱  I’m currently learning about clean architeture, refactoring and algorithm
 - 👯  I’m looking to collaborate on open community
-- 💬  Ask me about books, movies and music
+- 💬  Ask me about books, technology and music
 - :coffee: is hard work, is result, is Love!